Jordan River Utah Temple: History

-A site dedication and groundbreaking ceremony were held on June 9, 1979.
-The ceremony and dedication were presided over by church president Spencer W. Kimball.
+A site dedication and groundbreaking ceremony was held on June 9, 1979.
+The ceremony and dedication were presided over by Kimball.
 Instead of the usual small ceremonial shovel-full of dirt at the groundbreaking, Kimball used a large power scoop shovel to begin the building process.

-The temple was open to the public for tours September 29 through October 31, 1981.
+Following completion of construction, the temple was open to the public for tours from September 29 through October 31, 1981.
 Over half a million people toured the temple during its open house.
+The temple was dedicated on November 16, 1981 by Marion G. Romney, a counselor in the First Presidency.